Thermodynamics of interacting hard rods on a lattice: Applications

 where

-We have evaluated Eq.~(\ref{eq:gr_lt1})-(\ref{eq:gr_lt6}) numerically using the Broyden algorithm and they are presented in Fig.~(\ref{fig:fig3}) for different value of the parameter $k=\beta Gm^2\sigma$, that expresses the ratio the gravitational energy to thermal energy.
-For convenience, we have shown variations of all as functions of the excess volume
+We have evaluated Eq.~(\ref{eq:gr_lt1})-(\ref{eq:gr_lt6}) numerically using the Broyden algorithm and they are presented in Fig.~(\ref{fig:fig3}) for different values of the parameter $k=\beta gm^2$, that expresses the ratio of the gravitational energy to thermal energy.
+For convenience, we have shown variations of all thermodynamic quantities as functions of the excess volume